bibermann/doco-cli/docs/doco-help.md

 * `--deep`: Use deep instead of flat root dir names (e.g. home/john instead of home__john).
 * `-V, --verbose`: Print more details if --dry-run.
 * `-n, --dry-run`: Do not actually backup, only show what would be done.
+* `--skip-root-check`: Do not cancel when not run with root privileges.
 * `--help`: Show this message and exit.

 ### `doco backups restore`